M3Works/pointsnobal/README.md

 ## Local Install
 > [!TIP]
-> Creating a local virtual environment with your tool of choice is recommend to isolate your code
+> Creating a local virtual environment with your tool of choice is recommended to isolate your code
 > prior to installation.

 ### Download Code
-Navigate to a directory where you would like to download the, for example a `projects` directory in your home, and clone the repository.
+Navigate to a directory where you would like to download the repo, for example a `projects` directory in your home, and clone the repository.

 ```shell